Welcome to mathematics

 This course is also available at the AP level.

-Math 10-3, 20-3, and 30-3 are designed for students who struggle with math skills or are currently in modified programs.
-This course sequence provides the foundational understanding and critical-thinking skills for entry into many trades and for direct entry into the workforce.
+Math 10-3, 20-3, and 30-3 is a sequence that provides the foundational understanding and critical-thinking skills for entry into many trades and for direct entry into the workforce.
+Math 20-3 is the minimum course required for high school graduation.

 Math 20-1 and 30-1 is a rigorous course sequence designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs that require the study of calculus.
 Topics include algebra and number; measurement; relations and functions; trigonometry; and permutations, combinations and binomial theorem.

-Math 20-2 and 30-2 is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of calculus.
+Math 20-2 and 30-2 is a course sequence designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of calculus.
 Topics include geometry, measurement, number and logic, logical reasoning, relations and functions, statistics, and probability.

 Math 31 is an introductory course in calculus.
 It is a requirement for students considering engineering or math programs in post secondary or math-intensive programs in technical schools.
 A minimum mark of 65% in Math 30-1 is highly recommended for Math 31.